jmurth1234/WinIRC/README.md

 You'll need the following:

-* Windows 10 Build 10240 or later
+* Windows 10 Anniversary Update or later
-* Viual Studio 2015
+* Viual Studio 2017

 Once you've downloaded the project (either via a git clone, the "Open in Visual Studio" button in github, or via some other method) and opened in visual studio the compilation steps are as follows:

 1. Clean solution
 2. Set the properties of ApplicationInsights.config to "Build Action: None" and "Copy to output Directory: Do not copy"
+3. Ensure you have a certificate for deploying the app -
+    * Go to `Package.appmanifest -> Packaging -> Choose Certificate`
+	* In the dialog, click `Configure Certificate -> Create Test Certificate`
+	* Keep the default settings, then click ok and ok again
-3. Build solution
+4. Build solution
-4. Using the top toolbar, select the architecture and the device you want to deploy the app on
+5. Using the top toolbar, select the architecture and the device you want to deploy the app on
-5. And that should be it!
+6. And that should be it!

 ## Contributing